John2143/node-rally-tools/Readme.md

 This command deals with preset actions such as creating, uploading, and downloading.

+`rally preset create` can be used to create a preset.
+When run without arguments, a command line UI will be given.
+If you wish to script this, the flags `--provider`, `--ext`, and `--name` can be given.

-The basic usage is `rally preset list`, which lists all presets.
+The basic download usage is `rally preset list`, which lists all presets.
 Giving the `--resolve` flag will internall resolve the dynamic references in an object.
 You can then add these to the output using `--attach`.
 Ex. `rally preset list -e PROD --resolve --attach`

 `rally preset upload -e [env] -f [preset]` can be used to upload a file to a remote env.
 You can specify multiple -f arguments to upload multiple files.
 If